Sheriff-Unit-3/Bloxd.io-API-code/Blocks.md

 Frost Zombie Spawner Block
 Frost Skeleton Spawner Block
 ```
-### Nuetral Mobs
+### Neutral
 > [!NOTE]
-> By nuetral we mean that these mobs can be hostile, passive, and friendly
+> By neutral we mean that these mobs can be hostile, passive and friendly
 ```
 Wolf Spawner Block
 Wildcat Spawner Block